 By Chris Wallace

 On August 8th the International Community Foundation (ICF) hosted a livestream event to capture the details of life for deportees and migrants settling in Tijuana, Mexico.
 Over the course of an hour, the video featured interviews with leaders of various community projects in the border city of Tijuana, as well as deportees raising awareness for their cause.
-According to ICF’s Marketing and Development Manager, Lety Martínez, this livestream was produced in response to the media coverage about the migrant crisis in the U.S., and to raise awareness about the wellbeing of migrants on the Mexican side of the border and how to help them.
+According to ICF’s Director of Philanthropy, Lety Martínez, this livestream was produced in response to the media coverage about the migrant crisis in the U.S., and to raise awareness about the wellbeing of migrants on the Mexican side of the border and how to help them.

 Lety first interviewed Gilberto Martínez, who has been administrator of the Casa del Migrante Tijuana since 1998.
 This organization is dedicated to housing any and all male migrants who are aged 18 and older.
 They have 140 beds, dining service, plus facilities like television and internet so migrants can communicate with their families.